- University of Wisconsin-Eau Claire

 Religious Studies is the exploration of the expression of religion in human cultures.
 Students study the history of religions and learn to analyze the interaction of religions and cultures across the globe and across time.
 Religion is a major force in human experience.
 It has shaped the world’s history, literature, art, culture, politics, ethics and economics.
 Religious traditions have laid the foundation for human rights, social justice, toleration and world peace.
 Exploring religion in an academic setting is essential preparation for any profession today.Contact Info:

 UW-Eau Claire religious studies alum Justin Vernon and his band, Bon Iver, won Grammys for the best new artist and best alternative album in 2012.
 The band has performed on "Saturday Night Live" and "Late Night with Jimmy Fallon."
+Other alum can be found in the following careers:

 We are home to one of the few Philosophy and Religious Studies departments in the state.
 Through classroom discussions, research projects, independent apprenticeship courses and directed studies, you will examine the meaning of religion and gain knowledge about world religions.
 You will explore indigenous traditions like Native American, Hmong and shamanism; Western religions like Islam, Judaism and Christianity; and Eastern religions like Taoism, Confucianism, Buddhism, Hinduism and Shinto.